Formal plethories

 and

 similarly if $H$ is a $\circ$-comonoid with comultiplication $\Delta$ and counit $\epsilon$ then so is $H \otimes H$ by virtue of the maps

 and

-Finally, we define the correct notion of a functor between $2$-monoidal categories in order to map bimonoids to bimonoids: \begin{defn}[Aguiar-Mahajan] A \emph{bilax monoidal functor} $F\colon \C \to \D$ between $2$-monoidal categories is a functor which is lax monoidal with respect to $\otimes$ and oplax monoidal with respect to $\circ$ and whose lax structure $\phi$ and oplax structure $\psi$ are compatible in the sense that the following diagrams commute:
+Finally, we define a suitable notion of a functor between $2$-monoidal categories in order to map bimonoids to bimonoids: \begin{defn}[Aguiar-Mahajan] A \emph{bilax monoidal functor} $F\colon \C \to \D$ between $2$-monoidal categories is a functor which is lax monoidal with respect to $\otimes$ and oplax monoidal with respect to $\circ$ and whose lax structure $\phi$ and oplax structure $\psi$ (Def.~\ref{def:laxmorphism}) are compatible in the sense that the following diagrams commute:

 \end{defn}

 \begin{prop}[{\cite[Cor.~6.53]{aguiar-mahajan:monoidal-functors}}] Bilax monoidal functors preserve bimonoids and morphisms between them. \end{prop}